sanchiitvijay/confetti/README.md

 ## Dependencies

-The StudyNotion platform relies on the following dependencies:
+The Confetti platform relies on the following dependencies:

 - ReactJS
 - NodeJS